kyleburton/talks/2021.unix-shell/README.md

 * hey, you say zsh (or fish or oil) are better shells?
 Awesome!
 I'm not familair w/them, I am w/bash so that's what this workshop is about :-D
 * everything in this talk is in the git repo, go ahead and clone it!

-The mindset: "unix is the IDE", repeatability, composition, "unix as literature", "in the beginning was the command line"
+I think, overall I'm hoping to convey the mindset: "unix is the IDE", repeatability, and composition.
+I thik I got early signals of these things from a few resources "unix as literature", "in the beginning was the command line"

+So, who's the audience?
+I think this is folks who know that there is a shell and know a few basics and are looking to see how other folks use their shells as part of their core workflow.

+"cultivate your impatience"

+Lets talk about it at a high level first:

 * my IDE begins with shells that I compose into workspaces, one per "project"
 * GNU Screen, or Tmux if you prefer (I happen to know screen)